The 2023 federal income tax filing due date is April 15, 2024.

 Who must file tax forms for 2023 tax season?

-If you were physically in the U.S. in F or J status anytime between January 1 – December 31, 2021–even if just for one day–you are obligated to send one form, Form 8843, to the U.S. tax agency IRS (Internal Revenue Service), even if you had no income.
-For the 2020 tax season, if you earn $1 of US source income or greater in the most recent tax year, you may need to file a federal tax return with the IRS.
+If you were physically located in the U.S. in F status anytime between January 1 – December 31, 2021–even if just for one day–you are obligated to send one form, Form 8843, to the U.S. tax agency IRS (Internal Revenue Service) whether or not you earned any income.
+For the 2021 tax season, if you earn $1 of US source income or greater in the most recent tax year, you may need to file a federal tax return with the IRS.
 Depending on your individual circumstances, you may also need to file a state tax return(s).

 Resident or Non-Resident for Federal Tax Purposes: